lusorich/frontend-project-lvl3/README.md

 ### Vercel:

-The project can be viewed at the following link.[Vercel project](https://frontend-project-lvl3-qcz87xw54-lusorich.vercel.app/)
+The project can be viewed at the following link.
+[Vercel project](https://frontend-project-lvl3-qcz87xw54-lusorich.vercel.app/)